IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> aoc files download <%=ph :source_folder_path%> <%=ph :source_filename_1%> ...
 ```

-i.e., the first argument is the source folder, and the following arguments are the source file names in this folder.
+That is, the first argument is the source folder, and the following arguments are the source file names in this folder.

 If a single file or folder is to be downloaded, then a single argument can be provided.